hellomouse/Kontrol/dev/dev_notes/circuits/component_behaviors.md

 Additional steady state ignores may be added in `VirtualCondition.currentSourceCondition` and `VirtualCondition.voltageDifferenceCondition`, hardcoded for inductors and capacitors depending on how they are implemented.

-Steady state divergence checking is done in `VirtualCircuit.recomputeSpecialCases`.
+Steady state divergence checking is done in `VirtualCircuit.recomputeSpecialCases`, and depends on methods that are defined in the `INumericIntegration` interface.